 Best ways to monetize video

-Let’s now start diving into the nitty-gritty of monetization.
-The first question we’ll answer is about the best practices to monetize video.
+First, we’ll address the issue of the best practices to monetize video.
 There are three main models used to sell online video, all of which will work for either live streams or on-demand video.

 Transactional monetization / Pay-Per-View / TVOD

 The names are a dead giveaway here.
-Transactional video monetization is when the viewer pays a single fee for each video (or collection/playlist of videos) they’d like to watch.
-The transactional model is easy to understand and use.
-It’s a great option, especially when students are looking for bite-sized chunks of learning, or individual courses.
+Transactional video monetization refers to a process by which a viewer pays a single fee for each video (or collection/playlist of videos) they watch.
+The transactional model, often via PPV (pay-per-view) streaming, is easy to understand and use.
+It’s also a great option for students seeking digestible chunks of learning, or individual courses.